 Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909 by Michelle Markel

-Clara Lemlich was a Ukranian immigrant in the early 1900s.
+Clara Lemlich was a Ukrainian immigrant in the early 1900s.
 Working hard, she worked, spend hours studying English, and went to night school.
 Tired of poor treatment, Clara led a large strike, which fought for better work environments.

 Bessie Coleman was the first African American female (and the first person of African-American descent) to earn a pilot’s license!
 Here is her great story of determination and perseverance.